Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Introduction

-Then the question arose: when additional symmetries exist, can methods be found that help predict the true fluctuation characteristics and/or the number of symmetries of the system without desymmetrizing the spectra?
-Such methods would be helpful in cases where we have no prior idea about the symmetry structure of the system, or it's very difficult to split the model into symmetry sectors.
-Several attempts have been made in this regard, some of which are mentioned below.
+When we have no prior idea about the symmetry structure of the system, or it's very difficult to split the model into symmetry sectors, how can the system be characterized correctly?
+Several attempts have been made in this direction.
 Some studies can be used to determine $m$, defined as the number of blocks in the Hamiltonian matrix or the number of independent sets of spectra, from any composite spectra.
 However, these are based on the complicated two-level cluster function, requiring regression methods, and most importantly, require unfolding at the initial step \cite{brody1981random,guhr1998random,porter1965AcademicPress,mehta2004random,guhr1990correlations,leviandier1986fourier,french1988statistical,molina2007power}.
 But there is another work \cite{giraud2022probing}, in which they have derived analytical surmises using the spectral gap ratio for Gaussian ensembles consisting of several independent blocks.
 This result can be used to detect the number and size of independent symmetry subspaces.
 The most important aspect of this method is that it does not require unfolding, there is no constraint on the number of blocks or independent symmetry subspaces, and even without the assumption of chaos in the system under consideration.
-In another study, Ref. \cite{santos2020speck}, they have focused on two indicators of chaos (the correlation hole and the distribution of off-diagonal elements of local observables) to detect only chaos, which requires no unfolding and no desymmetrization of eigenvalues.
+In another study, Ref. \cite{santos2020speck}, they have focused on two indicators of chaos namely the correlation hole and the distribution of off-diagonal elements of local observables.
+These indicators were restricted to detect {\it only} chaos, which requires no unfolding and no desymmetrization of eigenvalues.